MatinH2004/BnB-Manager/README.md

 It allows users to efficiently track apartment buildings, rents, and primary tenants for each apartment within the buildings.

-The app incorporates essential features for managing rental properties, including user authentication using the `yaml` gem for storing authentication information securely and `BCrypt` for encrypting user passwords to ensure data security.
+The app incorporates essential features for managing rental properties, including user authentication and encrypting user passwords to ensure data security.

 With a user-friendly interface and robust functionality, this app simplifies the process of managing apartment rentals effectively.